Presidency of Barack Obama: Energy

 Energy production boomed during the Obama administration.
-An increase in oil production was driven largely by a fracking boom spurred by private investment on private land, and played only a small role in this development.
+An increase in oil production was driven largely by a fracking boom spurred by private investment on private land, and the Obama administration played only a small role in this development.
 The Obama administration promoted the growth of renewable energy, and solar power generation tripled during Obama's presidency.
-Obama also issued numerous energy efficiency standards, contributing to a flattening of growth of the total U.S. energy demand.
-In May 2010, Obama extended a moratorium on offshore drilling permits after the 2010 Deepwater Horizon oil spill, which is generally considered to be the worst oil spill in U.S. history.
+Obama also issued numerous energy efficiency standards, contributing to a flattening of growth of the total US energy demand.
+In May 2010, Obama extended a moratorium on offshore drilling permits after the 2010 Deepwater Horizon oil spill, which was the worst oil spill in US history.
 In December 2016, President Obama invoked the Outer Continental Shelf Lands Act to ban offshore oil and gas exploration in large parts of the Arctic and Atlantic Oceans.

 During Obama's tenure, the battle over the Keystone XL Pipeline became a major issue, with advocates arguing that it would contribute to economic growth and environmentalists arguing that its approval would contribute to global warming.
 The proposed 1000 mi pipeline would have connected Canada's oil sands with the Gulf of Mexico.
 Because the pipeline crossed international boundaries, its construction required the approval of the US federal government, and the US State Department engaged in a lengthy review process.
 President Obama vetoed a bill to construct the Keystone Pipeline in February 2015, arguing that the decision of approval should rest with the executive branch.
 It was the first major veto of his presidency, and Congress was unable to override it.
 In November 2015, Obama announced that he would not approve of the construction of the pipeline.
-On vetoing the bill, he stated that the pipeline played an "overinflated role" in U.S. political discourse and would have had relatively little impact on job creation or climate change.
+On vetoing the bill, he stated that the pipeline played an "overinflated role" in US political discourse and would have had relatively little impact on job creation or climate change.